-- Some of that lifestyle spending can come from other sources and they should be considered.
+- Some of that lifestyle spending can come from sources other than investments, and they should be considered.
 Government pensions, and employer pensions being the more common.

 - Inflation does not work like people tell you.
-After retirement, some pension are indexed to inflation and so no future price increase for cost of living is required.
-Further spending decreases as you age because you cannot do as much or don’t want to do as much.
+After retirement, some pensions are indexed to inflation and so no future price increase for cost of living is required.
+Further spending decreases as you age because you cannot do as much or don’t want to do as much as when you were younger.
 85 year-olds spend less on clothing than do 45 year-olds.
 Increasing unit cost but decreasing volume.
 Same for cars and some other things.

 - Life expectancy can be quite long.
 Pay attention to family history.
 If all of your great-grandparents are alive, you might want to consider a long life after work.
 If no one in your family lives to be 80, other rules apply.

 - Some inter-generational techniques may be useful.
 Buying out a child’s mortgage can help everyone except the banks and the government, and I am okay with that.
 Technique matters here.

 Advisors typically get paid based on assets under management.
 Their problem is to increase that amount.
 You have a need to have the right amount at retirement.
 It might be much lower than their target.
 Use your own values for cash needs and any shortfall to find out.